Philipp-Neubauer/reproduceR/README.md

   * write gorbachev.yaml with latest docker to allow Gorbachev CI system to run report
   * build report in the new docker to test reproducibility
 3. Set up Gorbachev CI for report on gorbachev.io

+## limitations

+Currently, texlive is not automatically added to the docker, so report is converted to .tex, but not rendered.
+Can do this locally, or add texlive (full) to render report within docker.